onflow/fcl-js/.changeset/early-swans-rhyme.md

 "@onflow/fcl": minor
 ---

-Decoupled FCL functions from the global state and created a `createFcl` function which constructs a new SDK client instance bound to a custom context.
+Decoupled FCL functions from the global state and created a `createFlowClient` function which constructs a new SDK client instance bound to a custom context.

 This allows for better modularity and helps support multiple FCL instances in the same application.